mjanez/spain-cultural-pulse/README.en.md

 >**Sample:** 3,000 Spanish adults (online survey, June 2024)
 >**Panel:** Netquest
 >**Representative by:** gender, age, education, region, and municipality size

+## License

+This project is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](LICENSE).
+You are free to use, share, and adapt this work as long as you provide appropriate attribution.

 ## What it covers